 Beyond therapy and theory, this e-book provides examples of what kinds of art projects have practically worked in care homes and community art programs for the elderly in Canada.
 This practical 89 page e-book takes you inside of Canada's largest art studio for the elderly and shares the surprising findings about what is artistically possible for older artists.

-Generously illustrated with photos that detail the wide variety of art projects that can be encouraged, you will be surprised at the creative depth and emotional stamina that is possible near the end of life.
-The e-book details the pros and cons of offering art projects that are structured and instructor assisted, as well as the results of offering spontaneous art projects that are more art therapy inspired.
+Generously illustrated with 75+ photos that detail the wide variety of art projects, you will be surprised at the creative depth and physical and emotional stamina that is possible near the end of life.
+The e-book details the pros and cons of offering art projects that are structured and instructor assisted, as well as the benefits and detriments of offering spontaneous art projects that are more art therapy inspired.

-This e-book details a myriad of approaches on how to engage the cognitively well elderly, as well as those with dementia in art making activities.
-Creativity and dementia is often an inspiring mix.
+This e-book offers ideas on how to engage cognitively well elder adults, as well as those with dementia in art-making activities.
+Creativity and dementia is often such an inspiring mix.
 When the cognition of self-censorship fades, the creative expressions that result are original, enlivening and delightfully surprising!

 "Thanks so much for all of this information!
 I just wanted to say thank you.
 I've just started on this journey and have SO much more research and learning to do, but I feel like a new door has opened, and I appreciate you sharing your experiences in this book."

 S.S. - La Crosse, Wisconsin, USA

 This e-book was originally presented as a published booklet for the 2010 Conference for The Society for the Arts in Dementia Care and was revised in 2013 for the DISCOVERY 2013: 28th Annual Alzheimer's Regional Conference in Seattle Washington, and was updated with many more photos in 2019.